caerphoto/bounty_tracker/README.md

 ### Download and install the app

-Once you have the dependencies installed (don't forget to start `redis-server`!), you need to decide where you're going to install the app.
-In development, just pick a directory where you normally develop stuff, e.g.
-`~/code/`, then run:
+Once you have the dependencies installed (and your Redis server is running), you need to decide where you're going to install the app.
+In development, just pick a directory where you normally develop stuff, e.g.  `~/code/`, then run:

     $ git clone git://github.com/caerphoto/bounty_tracker.git
     $ npm install